 True value, however, comes from installing outlets that match your lifestyle.
 Homeowners who upgrade to outlets with built-in USB ports, for example, often rave about the convenience of charging devices without a bulky adapter.
 Similarly, families with young children express high satisfaction with tamper-resistant outlets that provide an extra layer of safety.
 Choosing the right features for each room is what turns a basic necessity into a valuable home improvement.

-When Is It Time to Upgrade Your 110 Outlets?
+When Should You Upgrade Your 110 Volt Outlets?

 The electrical outlets in your home work so reliably that it’s easy to forget they’re there.
 But just like any other part of your house, they don’t last forever.
 Over time, outlets can wear out from use, and electrical standards evolve to improve safety.
 If you live in an older home, your outlets might not be equipped to handle the demands of modern electronics or meet current safety codes, which can lead to problems like overloaded circuits.